nagyje/Library-Kiosk/README.md

 Functionality for a preorder transversal was added to check if the key sorting functions worked properly.

 Creating an AVL tree from scratch was not required, so I sourced one from online.
+Book.cs and Program.cs were created by me, and I added functionality and tweaked the base code of AVLTree.cs.